aframevr/aframe/README.md

 with a workflow similar to a browser's developer tools and interface similar to Unity.
 Open up any A-Frame scene and hit `<ctrl> + <alt> + i`.

-:package: **Registry**: Reuse powerful components that other A-Frame developers have created and shared.
-The [A-Frame Registry](https://aframe.io/aframe-registry) collects and curates components similar to the Unity Asset Store.
-Stand on the shoulders of giants and plug in components right from HTML.

 :runner: **Features**: Hit the ground running with A-Frame's built-in components such as geometries, materials, lights, animations, models, raycasters, shadows, positional audio, Vive / Touch / Cardboard controls.
 Get